anttiviljami/pointscene-node-endpoint/readme.md

 ### Upload the pointcloud files to the storage

-We then ask the user which storage backend they wish to use.
+Based on the storage options given, we then ask the user which storage backend they wish to use.

 ```
 Please select upload server location [0]:
 0) London
 1) Helsinki
 ```

+The final upload endpoint should be something like: `https://data1.pointscene.com/api/upload.php`

 Now we can upload the files via standard HTTP multipart/form-data POST request with the following fields: